stefoxp/knowledge/Agile/KanbanInAction/02_kanban_principles.md

 - Start where you are
 - Agree to pursue incremental, evolutionary change
-- Initially, respect current roles, responsabilities, and job titles
+- Initially, respect current roles, responsibilities, and job titles
 - Leadership at all levels in the organization

 ## Get started right away